 But while Twitter did what it does best—offering the spiciest hot takes—experts say that AirPods Max are actually a strong design showing in a crowded market.
 (The case is a different matter.
 More on that later.)

-This isn’t the first time a new Apple release has been met with fervor.
-In fact, it’s part of an “bash now, buy later” Apple trend.
+This isn’t the first time a new Apple release has been fervently criticized.
+In fact, it’s part of a “bash now, buy later” Apple trend.
 Take the iPad, which initially drew strong backlash.
 Or the 2016 launch of the original AirPods, which was criticized for the price ($159) and the fact that they’re so darn easy to lose.
 Now, AirPods are Apple’s second most popular product, behind the iPhone, and have 71% of the totally wireless headphone market revenue, according to 9 to 5 Mac.

 On a technical level, the headphones have a simple elegance.
-Though he has a few surface level critiques, like the bulbous shape of the ear pieces, which Rolston says aren’t efficient, overall he thinks the headphones are an example of sophisticated simplicity.
+Though he has a few surface-level critiques, such as the bulbous shape of the ear pieces, which Rolston says aren’t efficient, overall he thinks the headphones are an example of sophisticated simplicity.
 Unlike other headphones, these headphone ear cups don’t have any visible part lines that indicate how they were assembled; they appear to be made as one cast piece.

 Rolston calls the headband that goes over the crown of the head “gorgeous.”
-Whereas Bose headphones might have a clunky black plastic headband, the AirPods Max has “one of the simpler crowns of any set of headphones,” says Rolston.
-Rolston hypothesized it’s likely made of one cast soft rubber coated piece of metal with the netting in between.
+Whereas Bose headphones might have a clunky black plastic headband, the AirPods Max have “one of the simpler crowns of any set of headphones,” says Rolston.
+He hypothesized it’s likely made of one cast soft-rubber-coated piece of metal with the netting in between.
 He appreciates how simple the headband is—it seems to be one piece, with just a rod at each end connecting it to the ear cups.

 “The headband is really interesting compared to many others,” adds Gadi Amit, founder and principal designer of New Deal Design.
 “The way they solved all the mechanical problems of different sizes and angels was very elegant.”